zhanglifan1022/MachineLearning-on-Blackjack-gaming/README.md

 7.let the computer select its own option base on experience database.*********finished**********

+7.1 Computer vs Human gaming added, you can have system as dealer against computer(automatically) and you as player on one table. lets see who got better win rate after 20 games!!

 8.total:1000000/100000000000 games played.*********Ongoing**********
+current win rate(steady state after 1h running):
+2017/11/3   ~39%
+2017/11/2   ~32%
+2017/11/1   ~30%

 9.proved that the computer win rate can infinitely approach the theoretical and mathematical win rate, cause he is always tend to take the 'right' option.